Form I-589 for Asylum, Explained

 From Asylum to Green Card

-After spending at least one year in the U.S. after i589 form approval, you can take a big step and apply for a green card, which gives permanent residency in the U.S.
+After spending at least one year in the U.S. after your I-589 approval, you can take a big step and apply for a Green Card, which gives permanent residency in the U.S.

-Just a heads up, this process usually takes around 1 to 2 years for a decision.
-But it’s important to keep in mind that once you’ve held onto the green card for 5 years, you could be eligible for U.S. citizenship!
+This process usually takes around 1 to 2 years for a decision.
+But it’s important to keep in mind that once you’ve held onto the Green Card for 5 years, you could be eligible for U.S. citizenship!

 How much does it cost to apply for asylum?